syrkis/virian.org/src/posts/miiii.typ

 == Model Performance

 @trainig_acc show the training and validation accuracy on $cal(T)_"miiii"$ over time.
 The model achieves a perfect accuracy of 1 on the validation set across all 29 tasks.
 The cross-entropy loss in @training_loss echoes this.
-In short—and to use the terminology of #cite(<power2022>, form:"prose", style:"american-psychological-association")—the model "grokked" on all tasks.
+In short—and to use the terminology of #cite(<power2022>, form: "prose", style: "american-psychological-association")—the model "grokked" on all tasks.
 Interestingly, tasks corresponding to modulo 2, 3, 5, and 7 generalized in succession, while the remaining 25 tasks generalized around epoch #num(40000) in no particular order.
 This might suggest that the model initially learned solutions for the simpler tasks and later developed a more general computational strategy that allowed it to generalize across the remaining, more complex tasks.

 #figure(